dakshaau/CapioAI/README.md

 **Packages Required:** python-docx, requests, bottlepy

+### Testing:

+The code has assertions written into it.
+I haven't used any additional testing module to implement testcases

 ### Execution:

 There are two options available, either use the executable script or run the server which returns the static docx file if generated successfully.